 Legendary: Legendary, +6

-Sparing Potion By using this potion, a creature that has 0 hit points becomes stable.
+Sparing Potion By splashing this potion on a dying creature, they become stable.
 This has no effect on undead or constructs.

 Smoke Bomb By using this potion, a 20-foot-radius sphere of fog arises from the point of use.
 The sphere spreads around corners, and its area is heavily obscured.
 It lasts for 1d6 x 10 minutes (30 minutes) or until a wind of moderate or greater speed (at least 10 miles per hour) disperses it.
 The rarity can be treated as if the spell’s level is ½ by reducing the sphere’s radius to 5 feet.